-Grade level: 9,10,11,12 Credits: 1 Humanities or Elective
+Grade level: 9,10,11,12 Credits: 1 Arts and Humanities or Elective Credit Career Pathways: Arts and Communication Periods per Cycle: 6 Length of Course: 90 days Standard G.P.

 Students in the class will be responsible for paying a \$25 lab fee for their class materials.
 Prerequisite: Minimum of a C in Introduction to 2D Studio Art or teacher recommendation